engineerscodes/PROTO-SEEK/README.md

 6. bootstrap
 7. static_ranges for video
 8. dj_static
+9. Smpt2go for mailing verifying EMAIL ADDRESS OF USER
 # ITS A VIDEO ASSESSMENT  CREATE ON ORGANISATION
  keep in mind studens,techear
 # DIFFERENT LEVELS PRIVILEGES